szerrade-uw/Cropbox.jl/docs/src/installation.md

 julia>
 ```

-## Binder
+## Using Binder

 The docker image can be also launched via Binder without installing anything locally.
+This method is the least recommended due to its timeout duration.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cropbox/cropbox-binder/main)